 The dissertation must demonstrate original research and contribute new knowledge to a field relevant to a current policy problem.
+In addition to the traditional format, students may elect, with the approval of their committee chair, a three-essay dissertation.

 POST-MASTER'S PROFESSIONAL CERTIFICATES